Mark Felt: Early life and career

 That was when I started looking for other employment.

-He applied for a job with the FBI in November 1941 and was accepted.
-His first day at the Bureau was January 26, 1942.
+He applied for a job with the FBI in 1941 and was accepted.

 Early FBI years

 FBI Director J. Edgar Hoover often moved Bureau agents around so they would have wide experience in the field.
 This was typical of other agencies and corporations of the time.
 Felt observed that Hoover "wanted every agent to get into any field office at any time.
 Since he [Hoover] had never been transferred and did not have a family, he had no idea of the financial and personal hardship involved."

 After completing 16 weeks of training at the FBI Academy in Quantico, Virginia, and FBI Headquarters in Washington, Felt was assigned to Texas, spending three months each in the field offices in Houston and San Antonio.
 He returned to FBI Headquarters, where he was assigned to the Espionage Section of the Domestic Intelligence Division, tracking down spies and saboteurs during World War II.
 He worked on the Major Case Desk.
 His most notable counterintelligence work was on the "Peasant" case.
 Helmut Goldschmidt, operating under the codename "Peasant", was a German agent in custody in England.
-Under Felt's direction, his German masters were led to believe that "Peasant" had made his way to the United States, and thus were fed disinformation on Allied plans.
+Under Felt's direction, his Nazi superiors were led to believe that "Peasant" had made his way to the US, and thus were fed disinformation on Allied plans.

 The Espionage Section was abolished in May 1945 after V-E Day.
 After the war, Felt was assigned to the Seattle field office.
 After two years of general work, he spent another two as a firearms instructor and was promoted from agent to supervisor.
-Upon passage of the Atomic Energy Act and the creation of the United States Atomic Energy Commission, the Seattle office became responsible for completing background checks of workers at the Hanford plutonium plant near Richland, Washington.
+Upon passage of the Atomic Energy Act and the creation of the US Atomic Energy Commission, the Seattle office became responsible for completing background checks of workers at the Hanford plutonium plant near Richland, Washington.
 Felt oversaw those investigations.
 In 1954 Felt returned briefly to Washington as an inspector's aide.
 Two months later, he was sent to New Orleans as Assistant Special Agent-in-Charge of the field office.
 When he was transferred to Los Angeles fifteen months later, he held the same rank there.

 Investigates organized crime

 In 1956, Felt was transferred to Salt Lake City and promoted to Special Agent-in-Charge.
-The Salt Lake City office included Nevada within its purview, and Felt oversaw some of the Bureau's earliest investigations into organized crime, assessing the Mob's operations in the Reno and Las Vegas casinos.
-(It was Hoover's, and therefore the Bureau's, official position at the time that there was no such thing as the Mob.)
+The Salt Lake City office included Nevada within its purview, and Felt oversaw some of the bureau's earliest investigations into organized crime, assessing the Mob's operations in the Reno and Las Vegas casinos.
+(It was Hoover's, and therefore the bureau's, official position at the time that there was no such thing as the Mob.)
 In February 1958, Felt was assigned to Kansas City, Missouri (which he dubbed "the Siberia of field offices" in his memoir), where he directed further investigations of organized crime.
 By this time, Hoover had come to believe in organized crime, in the wake of the infamous conclave of underworld bosses in November 1957 in Apalachin, New York.